alomia/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 5 script - add execution permissions to the file owner

 6 script - execute permission to the owner and the group owner, and read permission to other users

+7 script - add script that allows execution permissions to users